vercel/ai-chatbot/IMPLEMENTATION_CHECKLIST_N8N_BUGFIX.md

 # N8N Bugfix: `experimental_prepareRequestBody` Implementation Checklist

 **Overall Goal:** Resolve the N8N bug where it responds to the wrong user message and to prevent duplicate N8N webhook invocations.
-This will be achieved by aligning client-side message sending and server-side message handling with the Vercel AI Chatbot template, primarily by using `experimental_prepareRequestBody` in `useChat` to send only the latest user message to the backend, and adjusting the backend to reconstruct message history.
+This will be achieved by aligning client-side message sending and server-side message handling with the Vercel AI Chatbot template, primarily by using `experimental_prepareRequestBody` in `useChat` to send only the latest user message to the backend, and adjusting the backend to reconstruct message history. **Project-specific custom logic for associating new chats with a `documentId` at the point of creation will be deferred and restored in a later phase to simplify initial bugfix implementation.**

 **Assistant Instructions for Executing this Checklist:**
 *   Update the status emoji for each item **as you start it** (🟡) and **when you complete it successfully** (🟢).
 *   If any step **fails or cannot be completed as described**, mark it with ⚠️ and **STOP IMMEDIATELY**.
 Do not proceed to the next step.
 Await further instructions from the user.
+*   **CRITICAL FILE SEARCH PROTOCOL:** Before concluding any file doesn't exist, use `file_search` and `grep_search` tools to search the entire project.
+A complete Vercel project WILL have fundamental files.
+NEVER assume production projects lack basic files.
 *   Perform **one checklist item at a time**.
 *   All `curl` commands must be verified for correct file paths and syntax from the main Vercel AI Chatbot repository: `https://github.com/vercel/ai-chatbot`.
 *   All Context7 MCP tool calls for documentation must use the precise library IDs specified in `project-rules`.